waggle-sensor/waggle-docs/writing-docs/doc-format.md

 # Required Documentation Meta

-A Sage doc's metadata should be in yaml format at the top of a document as follows
+A Waggle doc's metadata should be in yaml format at the top of a document as follows

 ```text